Alien-Worlds/the-lore/README.md

 The tension between Dria and Cale intensified as they made their way down into the tunnels.
 Cale began to feel as though he was losing her; to the machines, to her perfectionist obsession; the farther they travelled.

-'We’re close,' Dria said, her voice steady but cold.
+'We're close,' Dria said, her voice steady but cold.
 She moved with a precision that unnerved him.
 Every step she took was calculated, mechanical.

 Cale paused as they approached a large, rusted door.
-'How do we know the Azurions haven’t set traps?'
+'How do we know the Azurions haven't set traps?'

 Dria smirked, her eyes glowing faintly.
-'Because they think we’re not smart enough to reverse-engineer their technology.
+'Because they think we're not smart enough to reverse-engineer their technology.
 They underestimate us.'

 Cale shook his head.
-'Or they’re counting on our arrogance.'
+'Or they're counting on our arrogance.'

 After remaining silent for most of the drive, Vero moved ahead and activated a small device.
-With a hiss, the door slid open, revealing the interior of Azurion Inc.’s secret Tech repository.
+With a hiss, the door slid open, revealing the interior of Azurion Inc.'s secret Tech repository.
 The room was filled with strange, luminous machines; Triactor devices that pulsed with energy, almost as if they were alive.

 Cale approached one of the machines, inspecting it closely.
-'This doesn’t feel right,' he muttered.
-'These devices... they’re not just machines.
-There’s something more to them.'
+'This doesn't feel right,' he muttered.
+'These devices... they're not just machines.
+There's something more to them.'

 Vero nodded, his face pale.
-'That’s because Triactors aren’t just tech.
-They’re a blend of organic and synthetic life.
-Azurions didn’t just develop technology;  they engineered something that lives, something that adapts and evolves.'
+'That's because Triactors aren't just tech.
+They're a blend of organic and synthetic life.
+Azurions didn't just develop technology;  they engineered something that lives, something that adapts and evolves.'

-Cale’s stomach turned as the realization hit him.
-'So, in a way... they’re like us.'
+Cale's stomach turned as the realization hit him.
+'So, in a way... they're like us.'

 'Exactly,' Vero said quietly.
 'For years, Azurion Inc. has been pushing the boundaries of this union.
-Whether we like it or not, we’re now walking the same path.'
+Whether we like it or not, we're now walking the same path.'

-Excitement flickered in Dria’s eyes as she studied the glowing machines.
+Excitement flickered in Dria's eyes as she studied the glowing machines.
 'This is it.
-This proves we’re on the right track.
+This proves we're on the right track.
 If we can master this technology, we can go beyond what Azurion Inc. ever imagined.
 We have the potential to surpass them.'

 Cale turned to her, his expression hard.
 'And what price are you willing to pay for that, Dria?
 How much of yourself are you ready to sacrifice?'

 She stepped closer, her metallic fingers brushing his cheek in a gesture that was almost tender.
 'Whatever it takes, Cale.
 You should consider doing the same.
-We can’t cling to outdated notions of what it means to be human anymore.'
+We can't cling to outdated notions of what it means to be human anymore.'

 ## The Azurion Incursion

 As they were hauling the final pieces out of the Tech repository, alarms blared throughout the subterranean complex.
 Confusion spread among the group, but Cale felt a rising dread grip his chest.

-'They’re here,' Vero whispered, his voice tight with fear.
-'Azurion Inc.’s forces.'
+'They're here,' Vero whispered, his voice tight with fear.
+'Azurion Inc.'s forces.'

 The walls shook under the impact of explosions as the mixed troops of Azurion Inc. advanced into the tech repository.
 Led by an Altan commander, the attacking force included a squad of Elgem soldiers and Traditional Humans, with a towering Khaured sergeant at the forefront, wielding energy weapons designed for brute strength.
 The Augments, fortified by their cybernetic enhancements, fought back fiercely, but Azurion's forces pressed on with relentless precision.

 In the chaos, Cale turned to Dria, her form almost entirely mechanical now as she shed the last remnants of her human appearance.
 With a swift, robotic gesture, she removed what was left of her original face.
 Cale's heart sank as he watched the final piece of her natural self disappear.

-'You don’t have to do this!'
+'You don't have to do this!'
 Cale shouted over the roar of battle.

-Dria’s voice, now filtered through her cybernetic enhancements, echoed through the repository.
-'Cale, this is what I’ve become.
-It’s not about transcending humanity; it’s about perfecting it.
-We’ve chosen to evolve beyond flesh, but we are still human at our core.'
+Dria's voice, now filtered through her cybernetic enhancements, echoed through the repository. *'Cale, this is what I've become.
+It's not about transcending humanity; it's about perfecting it.
+We've chosen to evolve beyond flesh, but we are still human at our core.'*

 Cale gripped his weapon, his hands trembling as the gravity of the situation weighed on him.
-'This isn’t who you are, Dria.
-You haven’t lost yourself.
+'This isn't who you are, Dria.
+You haven't lost yourself.
 Not yet.'

 Her expressionless, metallic face turned toward him, and for a brief moment, a flicker of something familiar crossed her features.
 'We were never meant to abandon what makes us human, Cale,' she said, her voice softer, almost regretful.
 'But we are meant to improve it, to survive... without losing ourselves.'

 Before Cale could respond, Dria launched herself into the fray.
 Her movements were a blur of raw power and precision as she confronted the Khaured sergeant, a hulking figure nearly twice her size.
-The clash was brutal; Dria’s cybernetic arm gleamed as she parried the sergeant’s heavy strikes with ease.
+The clash was brutal; Dria's cybernetic arm gleamed as she parried the sergeant's heavy strikes with ease.
 Their battle raged, sparks flying as metal met energy blade, while the other Augments fought off the Elgem and Human soldiers.

 Cale barely had time to process the scene before an explosion sent him tumbling backward.
 When he scrambled to his feet, he saw the Altan commander, a figure draped in sleek, silver armor, coordinating the attack from behind the front lines.

-Dria roared, driving her metal fist into the Khaured sergeant’s chest, crushing his armor and sending him crashing into a nearby wall.
+Dria roared, driving her metal fist into the Khaured sergeant's chest, crushing his armor and sending him crashing into a nearby wall.
 The sergeant slumped to the floor, lifeless, as Dria turned her gaze toward the retreating Altan commander.

 Without hesitation, Dria charged forward, her enhanced speed allowing her to close the distance between them in seconds.
 But the commander was already escaping, disappearing through a concealed door in the repository.
 Cale fired after him, but it was too late; the commander was gone.

 The room fell silent as the reality settled in.
-With the commander’s escape, Azurion Inc. now knew of the Augments’ intrusion.
+With the commander's escape, Azurion Inc. now knew of the Augments' intrusion.
 A retaliation was inevitable.
 Azurion would not tolerate the loss of its valuable technology, and the Augments had made themselves targets.
 The next encounter would be far more deadly, as the corporation would surely return with greater force.

 The remaining Elgem and Human soldiers, demoralized by the loss of their leader, began to retreat, staggering away from the battlefield.
-Dria didn’t relent, delivering a final, devastating blow to the last soldier who dared to stand his ground, sending him crashing to the floor.
+Dria didn't relent, delivering a final, devastating blow to the last soldier who dared to stand his ground, sending him crashing to the floor.

-The room fell silent, save for the faint hum of Dria’s cybernetic systems powering down.
+The room fell silent, save for the faint hum of Dria's cybernetic systems powering down.
 Cale stood amidst the wreckage, his chest heaving, as he took in the aftermath.
 The once-pristine Tech repository was now a graveyard of bodies-Elgem, Humans, and the fallen Khaured sergeant.
 Blood and oil slicked the ground beneath their feet.

 Dria straightened, her eyes glowing with intensity as she looked back at Cale.
-'It’s over,' she said, her voice calm, though an air of cold finality lingered in her tone.
-'For now.
+'It's over,' she said, her voice calm, though an air of cold finality lingered in her tone.
+'For now.'

 Cale nodded, the weight of the battle and its consequences hanging heavy in the air.
-Though they had survived the attack, the Altan commander’s escape was a reminder that the conflict was far from finished.
+Though they had survived the attack, the Altan commander's escape was a reminder that the conflict was far from finished.

 ## The Aftermath